West Bend History

 Birds can be seen all throughout the city.
 Our many acres of parks and trails are a great place to start.
 Click on the photo to learn more about our park locations and what you can do to attract a variety of birds to your backyard habitat.

 Location and Transportation

 West Bend is located in the center of Wisconsin’s Washington County at the junction of U.S. Highway 45 and State Highway 33.
 The community is less than an hour drive northwest of Milwaukee and three hours from Chicago.
 Interstates 43 and 94, U.S. Highways 41 and 45, and State Highways 144 and 33 are easily accessed from West Bend.
-Public transportation includes the City of West Bend Shared Ride Taxi Service, Washington County Shared Ride Service and Washington County Commuter Express bus service, which transports people to and from the City of Milwaukee.
+Public transportation includes the City of West Bend Shared Ride Taxi Service and Washington County Commuter Express bus service, which transports people to and from the City of Milwaukee.
 General Mitchell International Airport is located in Milwaukee, and the West Bend Municipal Airport is located on the east side of West Bend on State Highway 33.